bea03013/GrapeExpectations/README.md

 # Grape Expectations

-This was a collabrative project exploring data and trends relating to the quality of red and white wine.   that utelizes multiple libraries as well as machine learning and Tableau.
+This was a collaborative project exploring data and trends relating to the quality of red and white wine.   that utilizes multiple libraries as well as machine learning and Tableau.

 ## View and explore the results of our research through multiple interactive visualizations here: https://bea03013.github.io/GrapeExpectations/